roberthart56/projects/organ2021/README.md

 [keyboards, midi, other](https://us.midiworks.ca/)

+### Hauptwerk notes.
+For ASUS computer, use ASIO driver.
+Sound is bad until I click on "device control panel" and set to smallest - 2ms.

 ### Thoughts on Rodgers 32B

 * Very difficult to MIDIFY with existing organ kept intact.
 No reason to do this other than sentiment/respect.